Closing Documents for Buyers: 15 Closing Documents to Bring, See, Sign

 The title document gives you a list of every previous owner, and it will make sure there aren’t any liens or ownership claims on the property.
 If you purchased title insurance, it would be in here, too.

 “Title insurance ensures the fact that there isn’t a lien on the property.
-If someone puts a lien on the property on the day of closing, and the title company missed it, the buyer is going to be liable for those debts” if they haven’t secured title insurance, Szalay explains.
+If someone puts a lien on the property on the day of closing, and the title company missed it, the buyer is going to be liable for those debts,” if they haven’t secured title insurance, Szalay explains.

 If there are any problems with the title review, the title company will try to resolve them.
 There are some instances where the buyer’s agent will work with the seller’s agent to get the seller to pay their debts so the purchase can go through.
 Sometimes, however, if the problems are big enough, the whole deal may fall through.

-7. The mortgage or deed of trust
+7. Mortgage or deed of trust

-If you’re a first-time homebuyer, you might think a deed and a title are the same things — they are proof that you own the property.
+If you’re a first-time homebuyer, you might think a deed and a title are the same thing — they are proof that you own the property.
 You’re not entirely wrong, but there is a difference.

 A deed is a physical document that provides a description of the property and identifies the seller and the buyer.
 On the other hand, the title gives someone the legal right to own and sell the property.